sydneypanetta/sandbox/README.md

 * Store useful, relevant info
 * Practice using GitHub

-As Kanye West said
+As Kanye West said,
-> We're living in the future
+> We're living in the future,
-> So the present is our past
+> so the present is our past.